tolgatabanli/comparescript/README.md

-# comparescript 📄🔍
+# comparescript
-A small utility package for comparing two scripts' variables that have same names
+**comparescript** is an R package designed to **compare variables** across two R scripts — when those scripts define **variables with the same names**.

-**scriptVarCompare** is an R package designed to **compare variables** across two R scripts — when those scripts define **variables with the same names**.
-It is built for use cases where user-provided scripts are evaluated dynamically, and the goal is to detect whether variables (e.g., data frames, vectors, lists) are identical between the scripts.
+It is built to detect whether variables (e.g., data frames, vectors, lists) are identical between the scripts evaluated dynamically.

 ---

 ## ✅ Current Features

-- 📂 **Load and isolate scripts in separate environments**
+- 📂 **Scripts loaded and evaluated in separate environments**
-  Scripts are evaluated into independent environments, so same-named variables do not overwrite each other.
+  Same-named variables do not overwrite.

 - 🔍 **Compare variables across environments**
   Supports `identical()` comparison across a user-defined set of variables (regardless of type).